ntustison/ANTsXMouseBrainMapping/Manuscript/results.md

 Convergence is determined by the average displacement error over each of the integration points.
 As can be seen in the left panel of Figure
-\ref{fig:convergence}, convergence occurred around 125 iterations when the average displacement error is minimized.
+\ref{fig:convergence}, convergence occurred around 125 iterations when the average displacement error over all integration points is minimized.
 The median displacement error at each of the integration points also trends towards zero but at different rates.
 After optimization, we use the velocity field to warp the P56 set of labels to each of the other atlas time points to compare the volumes of the different simplified annotated regions.
-This is shown in Figure \ref{fig:warpedP56}.
+This is shown in Figure
+\ref{fig:warpedP56}.

 ### The DevCCF transform model {-}